ekqt/ekqtblog/src/data/how-i-deploy-my-projects-in-2022.md

 ### Ease of deployment

 Similarly, I wanted my project live to be able to share it with others.
-Ultimately for this particular project (a blog application), being able to share content with others is paramount to its purpose of being.
-Therefore, a deployment solution that would work easily with an accesible codebase is the way to go.
+Ultimately, for this particular project (a blog application), being able to share content with others is paramount to its purpose of being.
+Therefore, a deployment solution that would work easily with an accessible codebase is the way to go.
 Without having to use any [CLI](https://en.wikipedia.org/wiki/Command-line_interface) commands or Deploy Hooks (see [Webhooks](https://en.wikipedia.org/wiki/Webhook)).

 ### Integrated version control system

 Why is version control important?
-From a [DevOps](https://www.atlassian.com/devops/what-is-devops)' perspective it (a) Improves visibility, (b) Helps collaboration, and (c) Accelerates product delivery.
+From a [DevOps](https://www.atlassian.com/devops/what-is-devops)' perspective, it (a) Improves visibility, (b) Helps collaboration, and (c) Accelerates product delivery.
 More on that [here](https://www.atlassian.com/git/tutorials/what-is-version-control#benefits-of-version-control).

-For the sake of keeping it short, working with your projects in GitHub will just make your life easier on the long run.
+For the sake of keeping it short, working with your projects in GitHub will just make your life easier in the long run.

 ## Workflow: CodeSandBox - Github - Vercel